department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 - Vocational counseling
 - Help with writing your resume and preparing for interviews
 - Help determining if you’re eligible for Veterans’ Preference

-#### Get more information

-We offer opportunities to get training and practical hands-on work experience at the same time through these programs:
-- **VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job.
-[Download the SEI program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/SpecialEmployerIncentive.pdf).
-- **VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
-[Download the NPWE program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/Non-paidWorkExperience.pdf).

-VR&E employment coordinators, located at our VA regional offices and many of our out-based locations, can help you access the employment services available to you.
-[Find an employment coordinator near you](link to Excel doc off of https://www.benefits.va.gov/vocrehab/).

-We offer other employment resources for Servicemembers and Veterans.
-[Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

-Find out if our counselors can help you transition from military to college life.
-[Learn about VetSuccess on Campus](/employment/vocational-rehab-and-employment/vetsuccess/).

-Connect with more resources outside VA that can help you in your job search.
-[See our list of external resources](/employment/vocational-rehab-and-employment/external-resources/).

 <hr>